 Ultimately, the decision is up to you, but getting feedback from others can help you narrow down your choices, so you can choose a beer name that you will be happy with.

-Step 4: Check availability
+Step five: Check availability

-After using our beer name generator and narrowing down your list, you might have a few names you love.
+After using our beer brand domain name generator and narrowing down your list, you might have a few names you love.
 Before you start creating a website for your beer or even consider developing a business blog so that you can market yourself online, you’ll need to ensure that you can actually use the name you want.

 One option is to search for your desired beer name on the US Patent and Trademark Office website.
 If the beer name appears on this website, it means that it’s already been registered or trademarked and is unavailable for use.